Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Main Results

+The main implication of uniformly stable algorithms is that ``stable algorithms do not overfit'': if $\calA$ is $\gamma$-uniformly stable, then its \emph{generalization error} is upper bounded by a constant multiple of $\gamma$.
+Thus, one can dissect the analysis of $\calA$ into two separate parts: (1) bounding its optimization error; (2) bounding its stability term.

-In this subsection, we characterize the performance of two baseline algorithms, namely \falong~and \pllong, under the heterogeneity conditions imposed by Assumption \ref{assump:heterogeneity}.
-Under our working assumptions, \falong~is guaranteed to converge to the global optimum under a proper hyperparameter choice (see, e.g., \citealt{khaled2019first,li2020convergence,bayoumi2020tighter}), and so does \pllong~(see, e.g., \citealt{rakhlin2011making}).
-Hence, our analyses are to be conducted for the exact minimizers of \eqref{eq:hard_sharing} and \eqref{eq:pure_local_training}, respectively.
-This is without loss of generality, as the bounds for the approximate minimizers only involve an extra additive term representing the optimization error, and this term will be negligible since our focus is sample complexity. \begin{theorem}[Performance of two baseline algorithms] Let assumptions \ref{assump:regularity} hold, and assume $n_i\geq 4\beta/\mu$ for any $i\in[m]$.
-Suppose the \falong~algorithm $\calA_\FA$ and the \textsc{PureLocalTraining} algorithm $\calA_\PLT$ output the exact minimizers of \eqref{eq:hard_sharing} and \eqref{eq:pure_local_training}, respectively.
-Then, under Assumption \ref{assump:heterogeneity}(\aersim), we have
+Under our working assumptions, SGD with properly chosen step sizes is guaranteed to converge to the global minimum of \eqref{eq:pure_local_training} (see, e.g., \cite{rakhlin2011making}).
+Note that the bounds for the approximate minimizers only involve an extra additive term representing the optimization error, and this term will be negligible if we run SGD until convergence since our focus is sample complexity.
+Thus, we conduct the analysis for the global minimizer of \eqref{eq:pure_local_training}.
+The performance of \textsc{PureLocalTraining} is given by the following theorem.